 As you’re controlling the device with your own hand, consider the weight of the device and how easy it is to grip the handle.

-Prices of scalp massagers can range widely from $5 to $200, so shop around to find a device that best suits your budget.
+Prices can range widely from $5 to $200, so shop around to find a device that suits your budget.

-If you’re looking for a scalp massager you can use in the shower then you need to check that the massager is waterproof.
+If you’re looking for a product you can use in the shower then you need to check that the massager is waterproof.

 Red Light Therapy

 Scalp massagers occasionally come with different attachments, enabling you to get a little more from your device.
-It might be an extra head to massage your face, or an additional style of massage head to try on your scalp.
+It might be an extra head to massage your face, or an additional style of massage head.

 Is a scalp massager good for your hair?